wework/express-universal-query-validator/README.md

 function invalidParamHandler(req, res, next, context) {
     const { error, oldQuery, nextQuery, droppedParams } = context;

-    // Do what you wish
+    // Do what you love
 }

 app.use(queryValidator(invalidParamHandler));